Old Man's Valley Cemetery: Heritage listing

-As at 21 December 2006, the Old Man's Valley Cemetery was of State significance for its rarity as one of the few fully conserved family cemeteries in New South Wales and possibly the only one.
-It is also of State significance for the social value that this high state of conservation represents - firstly to a wide array of Higgins family descendants (now living all over Australia) who have funded its conservation over many years, accessing both professional advice and their own labour.
-Its social significance to the wider community is also demonstrated by its role as a heritage destination by visitors, cemetery enthusiasts and educational institutions.
-Acquired by Hornsby Shire Council in 2006, it provides an exemplary model of how a family cemetery may be conserved and valued.
+As at 21 December 2006, the Old Man's Valley Cemetery was of State significance as one of the few fully conserved family cemeteries in New South Wales.
+It is also of State significance for the social value - firstly to a wide array of Higgins family descendants (now living all over Australia) who have funded its conservation over many years, accessing both professional advice and their own labour.
+Its significance to the wider community is by its role as a heritage destination by visitors, cemetery enthusiasts and educational institutions.
+Acquired by Hornsby Shire Council in 2006, it provides a model of how a family cemetery may be conserved and valued.

 Sited in Old Man's Valley, which was first agricultural land then a bluestone quarry (recently decommissioned), the cemetery is associated with the economic development of the locality and also has high local historical significance for its graves memorialising the descendants of Hornsby's earliest European settler family, Thomas Edward Higgins, son of Thomas Higgins and his wife Eleanor McDonald.
 Containing twenty-three known burials with interments dating from 1879 to 1931, its dates are unusually late for a private cemetery.
 Its establishment and use appears to have been a direct response to the isolation of Old Man's Valley and the difficulties of transporting the dead to established communal burial grounds.
 It is also of high local significance for its representative examples of late nineteenth and early twentieth century monumental masonry, providing a good record of the designs, inscriptions, motifs indicative of funerary symbolism and practices used in a modest family cemetery in NSW at that time.
 The cemetery also has high representative significance at a local level for its landscape setting amid both remnant natural vegetation and traditional European grave plantings.

 Old Man's Valley Cemetery was listed on the New South Wales State Heritage Register on 22 December 2006 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Old Man's Valley Cemetery is of state significance for demonstrating the earliest application of professional conservation techniques and management methods to a small private cemetery in NSW.
 It has since provided an exemplar for the proper conservation and protection of cemeteries generally, and small isolated cemeteries in particular, undertaken in accordance with the first publicly funded conservation plan prepared for a private cemetery in NSW.